swiftlang/swift-evolution/proposals/NNNN-swiftpm-mixed-language-targets.md

        contents will instead come from the intermediary module map.
 This is done to avoid a module redeclaration error from there being two discoverable, distinct module maps.
     2. Add the generated interop header to the directory.
-This will enabled the header to be imported within this target via `#import MixedTarget-Swift.h`.
+This will enable the header to be imported within this target via `#import MixedTarget-Swift.h`.
 - If there is no custom module map, then the overlay is created over the